Water adsorption in silica

 silica block with crack

-After the dilatation, a final equilibration step of duration 20 picoseconds is performed.
-If you look at the dump.lammpstrj file using VMD, you can see the dilatation occurring step-by-step, and the atoms progressively adjusting to the box dimensions.
+After the expansion, a final equilibration step of a duration of 20 picoseconds is performed.
+If you look at the dump.lammpstrj file using VMD, you can see the expansion occurring step-by-step, and the atoms progressively adjusting to the box dimensions.

 At first, the deformations are reversible (elastic regime).
 At some point, bonds start breaking and dislocations appear (plastic regime).